 - Webinars/seminars that students gain insights from subject experts, present their work, and learn strategies for productive research, graduate school and job applications;

-- Participation in ongoing bio-flow research and biomimicry at CSU, UA, and BBRC, supported by excellent resources in US-based and the international lab sites;
+- Participation in ongoing bio-flow research and biomimicry at CSU, Rutgers and BBRC, supported by excellent resources in US-based and the international lab sites;

 - Research Dissemination activities, i.e., a poster competition, featured student videos, presentation in professional conferences, and potential journal publications;